We’d like to share this thought-provoking presentation given by Kimberly Seals Allers introducing her new book, The Big Letdown. We hope you enjoy it!

 Scroll down to enter our giveaway.
 You could win a copy of her new book The Big Letdown: How Medicine, Big Business, and Feminism Undermine Breastfeeding.

 Please feel free to share the link to this talk with your colleagues and on social media.
-Our next iLactation breastfeeding conference will be online in March 2017.
+Our current iLactation breastfeeding conference is available until May 15, 2017.

 - The Big Letdown by Kimberly Seals Allers - click here for details

 Kimberly Seals Allers is an award-winning journalist, author and a nationally recognized media commentator, consultant and advocate for breastfeeding and infant health.
 A former senior editor at Essence and writer at Fortune magazine, Kimberly is widely considered a leading voice in the counterculture movement in infant feeding.
 Last year, her online commentaries on the social, structural and racial complexities of maternal and child health issues received over 10 million page views.